 Here is Prism’s guide through the salary maze:

 1. Think big picture

 Think long term.
-No one will tolerate an unpleasant job or career no matter how well paid!
+No one will tolerate an unpleasant job or consulting career no matter how well paid!
 The starting point must be for you to decide what your goals are in your life and career.
 What’s important to you and what job are you aiming for in 10/15/20 years’ time?
-For example, there may be considerations around work-life balance that will influence how much travel you will accept, the length of the commute you will accept, the hours you work, how much stress and pressure etc. There are many other pieces in the jigsaw.
-Be as honest as you can with yourself here.
-Some people, especially in their early careers, THINK they want the high flying career and hyper paid top management consultancy jobs.
-However deep down they really don’t want the shattering, life-changing, compromises that can be required.
+For example, there may be considerations around work-life balance that will influence how much travel you will accept, the length of the commute you will accept, the hours you work, how much stress and pressure etc. These in turn will have a direct bearing on your salary.

 3. What am I worth?
 What should my salary be?

 How long is a piece of string?
 It’s easy to get fixated on how much salary surveys say you should be earning, or the “to £xxxx” figures in tantalising job advertisements, or people bragging at work about leaving for an offer “too good to refuse” (well, no one’s going to brag about moving for “a bit more” or a lower salary are they?).
 Sometimes Prism is told “well I’m getting interviews for jobs paying £x” as if that somehow means they are worth that figure.

 The reality is that, like other markets (the value of your house for example) you are worth what someone is prepared to offer you.
 No more and no less.
 In practice in our experience employers are often willing to increase a salary by as much as 10-15% but rarely much more.
 Apart from the obvious cost consideration, they want a candidate to say “yes” for reasons other than being dangled a huge salary raise.